lzlrd/ScriptWINg/README.md

 ## License

-All ScriptWINg code is licensed under tha AGPLv3, with the exception of ViVeTool (`bin/Albacore.ViVe.dll` and `bin/ViVeTool.exe`) which is licensed under the GPLv3 and Install WIM Tweak (`bin/install_wim_tweak.exe`).
+All ScriptWINg code is licensed under tha AGPLv3, with the exception of ViVeTool (`bin/Albacore.ViVe.dll` and `bin/ViVeTool.exe`) which is licensed under the GPLv3.

 ## Credits